 - Tangled: Happens to Mother Gothel at the end, as a result of Flynn finally cutting Rapunzel's hair.

 - In Brave, Elinor's clothes are torn when she turns into a bear.
 Later, Fergus finds the ripped garments and assumes the worst.

 Films — Live-Action

-- In the new Alice in Wonderland, Alice is shrunk until only her dress remains.
+- In Tim Burton's Alice in Wonderland, Alice is shrunk until only her dress remains.
 She, in fact, changes size several times in the film, justifying new outfits with each new size.
 This is a contrast from the original text, in which her clothes changed size with her.
 Presumably this was done for the sake of fanservice.

 - Harry Potter

 - In the first movie, Quirrell collapses to dust, leaving his clothes to fall empty to the floor.

 - In the third film, Pettigrew leaves behind his clothes after turning into a rat.
 Which is weird, seeing how Animagi always have clothes on when they turn human and McGonagall's cat form is noted to have markings around its eyes which resemble her glasses.
 In the book, this occurs at a different point, also with Pettigrew.
 After he framed Sirius for his death and turned into a rat, it's mentioned he left behind a pile of clothes and one finger.
 So... was he naked in the Shrieking Shack?
 Maybe they just conjure clothes when they turn human since they are wizards, after all.